Official-Codaisseur-Graduate/gitgud-client/README.md

 * We encourage to display the returned languages data with a pie chart in the Git Use block.
 * Extra feature: Feedback on the commit usage of individuals when there is multiple contributors on the project.

+## How to setup
+* CD into client folder
+* Run npm install & npm run start

 ## Acknowledgments

 Special thanks to Rein op 't Land, our teacher and Product Owner.